flatiron/viewful/README.md

  - Seamless loading and mapping of views from a hard-disk
  - Views can be infinitely nested, i.e. subviews / uber-partials
- - Views contain a **super basic** <a href="#presenter">Presenter Pattern</a> for assisting in building rich isomorprhic interfaces with gracefully no-script fallbacks
+ - Views contain a **super basic** <a href="#presenter">Presenter Pattern</a> for assisting in building rich isomorprhic interfaces with graceful no-script fallbacks

 # Installation